 Body aches can result from tiredness or exercise and commonly occur with infections such as the flu.
-But, they can also be a symptom of an underlying condition, such as fibromylagia, arthritis, or lupus.
+However, they can also be a symptom of an underlying condition, such as fibromyalgia, arthritis, or lupus.

-While body aches are usually harmless, it is helpful to understand what causes them and when to seek medical attention.
+While body aches are often no cause for concern, it is helpful to understand what causes them and when to seek medical attention.

 Body aches can vary in intensity and frequency.
 A person may describe them as sharp, intermittent pains or a dull but persistent ache.

-If body aches are due to a medical condition, a person may experience other symptoms as well.
-Recognizing other signs can help a person identify the cause and decide whether they should see a doctor.
+If body aches are due to a medical condition, a person may experience other symptoms as well, such as:

 - shivers or changes in body temperature